aakku106/4thSem_impQtns/CN/imp_qtns/2DayPrep/tcp_vs_udp.md

 **Core Idea:** UDP is a **connectionless** protocol that provides a simple, low-overhead, and unreliable "best-effort" datagram service.

-### How it Works:
+### How it Works

 1. **No Handshake:** You just send the data.
 There is no pre-established connection.
 2. **Data is sent in Datagrams:** Data is sent in simple packets called datagrams.
 3. **No ACKs, No Sequencing:** UDP does not number the datagrams and does not wait for acknowledgements.
 It just keeps sending.
 4. **No Error Control:** While it has a checksum to detect corruption, it does not attempt to re-transmit lost packets.
 Error recovery is left to the application layer.

-### Key Characteristics:
+### Key Characteristics

 - **Unreliable:** No guarantee of delivery, order, or duplicate protection.
 - **Connectionless:** Just send the data without setting up a connection.